Shugur-Network/website/README.md

 ---

-Built with ❤️ by the Shugur Network team for the decentralized web.
+Built with ❤️ by Shugur team for the decentralized web.